geoffklee/git2jss/README.rst

 You can use it on the commandine like this::

   # Create a new tag, v1.0.1, and export my_great_script.py to a script object of the same name on the JSS

   $ git2jss --file my_great_script.py --create --tag v1.0.1

-  # Push script localscript.sh to a script object on the JSS called do_something_great.sh, using the existing tag v0.0.9
+  # Export script localscript.sh to a script object on the JSS called do_something_great.sh
+  # using the existing tag v0.0.9

   $ git2jss --file localscript.sh --name do_something_great.sh

-  # Push every script in the current folder which has a script object on the server with a matching name
+  # Export each script in the current folder that has a script object on the server
+  # with a matching name, and exists at tag v1.0.2

   $ git2jss --all --tag v1.0.2

   # Show information about the currently configured JSS (or enter details if none configured)

   $ git2jss --jss-info

 Templating